fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 worker
 consists of input/filter/output plugins.

-Multi process workers feature launches multiple workers and use a separate process per worker.
-In addition, `fluentd` provides several features for multi process workers, so you can get multi process merits.
+Multi-process workers feature launches multiple workers and use a separate process per worker. `fluentd` provides several features for multi-process workers, so you can get multi-process merits.

 ![Multi-process Workers](/images/multi-process-workers.png)